ChangZhu1997/ChangZhu1997.github.io/_pages/about.md

   - /about.html
 ---

-My name is Chang Zhu.
-I'm a Ph.D. student at Arizona State University doing research at the [SEFCOM Lab](https://sefcom.asu.edu/) under the supervision of [Dr. Adam Doupé](https://adamdoupe.com/) and [Dr. Yan Shoshitaishvili](https://yancomm.net/).
-My research interests mainly lies in the field of machine learning and analyzing security issues in a wide range of topics.
+I'm a Chang Zhu - a third Ph.D. student at Arizona State University.
+I currently work at the [SEFCOM Lab](https://sefcom.asu.edu/) under the supervision of [Dr. Ruoyu(Fish) Wang](https://rev.fish/), [Dr. Yan Shoshitaishvili](https://yancomm.net/), [Dr. Adam Doupé](https://adamdoupe.com/) and [Dr. Tiffany Bao](https://www.tiffanybao.com/).
+My research interests mainly lies in the field of reverse engineering, machine learning and analyzing security issues in a wide range of topics.
+I also have a background on intrusion detection for Linux(Linux audit log analysis).

 My resume is available [here](https://ChangZhu1997.github.io/files/Chang_Resume.pdf).